 - Knowledge, Skills, and Abilities (KSAs) – Attributes required to perform Tasks, generally demonstrated through relevant experience or performance-based education and training.

-The NCWF serves several key audiences within the cybersecurity community including:
+The NICE Framework serves several key audiences within the cybersecurity community including:

 - Employers, to help assess their cybersecurity workforce, identify critical gaps in cybersecurity staffing, and improve position descriptions;

-- Current and future employees, to help explore Tasks and Work Roles and assist with understanding the KSAs that are being valued by employers for in-demand cybersecurity jobs and positions.
-The NCWF also enables staffing specialists and guidance counselors to use the NCWF as a resource to support these employees or job seekers;
+- Current and future cybersecurity workers, to help explore Tasks and Work Roles and assist with understanding the KSAs that are being valued by employers for in-demand cybersecurity jobs and positions.
+The NICE Framework also enables staffing specialists and guidance counselors to use the NICE Framework as a resource to support these employees or job seekers;

-- Training and certification providers who desire to help current and future members of the cybersecurity workforce gain and demonstrate the KSAs;
+- Training and certification providers seeking to help current and future members of the cybersecurity workforce gain and demonstrate the KSAs;

-- Education providers who may use the NCWF as a reference to develop curriculum, courses, seminars, and research that cover the KSAs and Tasks described; and
+- Education providers who use the NICE Framework as a reference to develop curriculum, courses, seminars, and research that cover the KSAs and Tasks described; and

 - Draft NIST Special Publication 800-181, The NICE Cybersecurity Workforce Framework (November 2016)